-Suffolk County District Attorney Daniel F. Conley is the chief law enforcement officer for the cities of Boston, Chelsea, Revere, and Winthrop, overseeing an office of about 265 men and women who handle about 35,000 criminal cases every year in the state’s most diverse and densely-populated county.
+Suffolk County District Attorney Daniel F. Conley is the chief law enforcement officer for Boston, Chelsea, Revere, and Winthrop, overseeing an office of about 265 men and women who handle about 35,000 criminal cases every year in the state’s most diverse and densely-populated county.

 Since taking office in 2002, Conley has revolutionized the prosecutor’s role in Massachusetts’ criminal justice system.
 His implementation of the “Boston Model” for investigating police-involved fatalities has earned praise from the press and public alike for top-quality, independent, prosecutor-led investigations marked by unparalleled transparency.
 He has delivered presentations on that model to the Major City Prosecutors Council, the National District Attorneys Association, the New York District Attorneys Association, and other groups.